mohammed-Khairy/iVolve-Tasks/K8S for Container Orchestration/Lab 15 & 16/README.md

 #  Node.js Application Deployment with ClusterIP service
-This guide walks through deploying a Node.js application alongside a MySQL database in a multi-node Kubernetes cluster.database initialization via Init Containers, and internal routing using a ClusterIP Service.
+This guide walks through deploying a Node.js application alongside a MySQL database in a multi-node Kubernetes cluster with database initialization via Init Containers, and internal routing using a ClusterIP Service.

 ---